-If you are wondering how the Caucasus DNA ethnicity showed up on your Ancestry DNA results, you are not alone.
-In order to explain the Caucasus DNA on Ancestry – to really understand – we have to learn a bit about geography, history, and genetics.
+If you are wondering how the Turkey and the Caucasus DNA ethnicity showed up on your Ancestry DNA results, you are not alone.
+In order to explain this DNA region on Ancestry – to really understand – we have to learn a bit about geography, history, and genetics.

-The Caucasus is a fascinating region, and I am sure that you will enjoy learning about this unique place where some of your ancestors once lived.
+Turkey and the Caucasus is a fascinating region, and I am sure that you will enjoy learning about this unique place where some – or even all – of your ancestors once lived.

 In this post, you will learn:

-- What it means to have Caucasus DNA
+- What it means to have Turkey and the Caucasus DNA

-- How you might have inherited your Caucasus DNA
+- How you might have inherited your Turkey and the Caucasus DNA

-- Whether or not you might be able to find the ancestor(s) who contributed your Caucasus DNA
+- Whether or not you might be able to find the ancestor(s) who contributed your Turkey and the Caucasus DNA

-There are two main maps that I’ll show you.
+You will see two maps below, and both are useful for understanding the Turkey and the Caucasus DNA ethnicity.
 The first is the generally accepted geopolitical map of the Caucasus region.
 The second is the more broad map where the Caucasus DNA is typically found.

 The Caucasus are a mountain range that have served as the dividing line between Europe and Asia, and because of this unique location, was a region that has been the subject of cultural, religious, economic, and political conflict for centuries, if not millennium.

 The result is a very diverse region due to the incredible numbers of people who have passed through and called the Caucasus home.